 - Puddle is a platform for reputation-based borrowing, allowing anyone with a debit card to make small short-term loans to other trusted borrowers.

-Earlier this year, Janis Bowdler, head of Financial Capability initiatives at JPMorgan Chase & Co., spoke with Jennifer Tescher, president and CEO of the Center for Financial Services Innovation (CFSI), about the financial challenges facing many Americans, the importance of developing innovative solutions to help address this major issue, and how the Financial Solutions Lab will work to attract top technology talent to create solutions to improve financial health.
+Earlier this year, Janis Bowdler, Head of Global Philanthropy initiatives at JPMorgan Chase & Co., spoke with Jennifer Tescher, president and CEO of the Center for Financial Services Innovation (CFSI), about the financial challenges facing many Americans, the importance of developing innovative solutions to help address this major issue, and how the Financial Solutions Lab will work to attract top technology talent to create solutions to improve financial health.

 Q: What is financial health and how financially healthy is the average American household?